dtao/PhilosopherDeveloper/app/views/posts/optimize-for-comprehensibility.markdown

 a "skeleton" paper already written, which you could then "flesh out" by filling in appropriate details here and there.

 I never much internalized this process of starting off with an outline.
 I wish I had.
-More on that later.

 To design or assemble
 =====================

-My first project at [ThoughtWorks](http://www.thoughtworks.com/) was at a large financial institution in Dallas, TX.
+My first project at [ThoughtWorks](http://www.thoughtworks.com/) was in Dallas, TX.
 During a car ride back to the office after lunch one day, I was having a conversation with Billy, one of the client company's developers; and he mentioned that he had recently been to a Google conference to learn about [Google Web Toolkit](https://developers.google.com/web-toolkit/) (one of the technologies we were using on the project), among other things.
 I can't recall everything we talked about, but something that Billy said during that conversation has stuck with me ever since:

 > Companies like Google, Microsoft, Apple--they are the LEGO makers.
 > We are just the assemblers.